 After our side-by-side session, we passed these mats out and used them for both studio and home-based practices for over three months.
 We stretched and sweated on these mats for over 100 testing hours.

 After our testing period, we collected all the mats together and noted any damage and wear and tear that occurred.
 We also compared older versions of each model to see how they held up to longer-term use.

 We weighed each model that we tested and compared that to the manufacturer's stated weight, and we noted how easy (or heavy) they felt when toting them to and from the studio.
 We also traveled with the travel mats to see which one fit in a carry-on bag better.

-Finally, we spent hours researching the different materials that the mats are made of and how they are marketed, trying to wade through some of the hype to figure out which models are really the "environmentally friendly" ones.
+Finally, we spent hours researching the different materials of the mats and how they are marketed, trying to wade through some of the hype to figure out which models are really the "environmentally friendly" ones.